 So, in general, it’s really up to you to police the situation.

-BUT, if you think a large number of family might be an issue — discuss it with your nurse.
+BUT, if you think a large number of the family might be an issue — discuss it with your delivery nurse.

-I will say you need rest, or your vital signs show you need some time out.
+I will say you need rest or your vital signs show you need some time alone.
 I will politely ask them to leave.
 Hopefully, they listen…

 I may start to get less polite. 🙂